Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 \subsection{Priors}

-We adopt broad normal priors on the period--luminosity parameters $\MWH$, $\bW$, and $\ZW$, centred approximately on the~\citetalias{Riess_2021} fiducial values.
+\Cref{tab:parameters} summarises all inferred and fixed parameters.
+We adopt broad normal priors on the period--luminosity parameters $\MWH$, $\bW$, and $\ZW$, centred approximately on the~\citetalias{Riess_2021} baseline values.
 Since both the priors and posteriors are near-Gaussian, the fractional information contributed by the prior is $\sigma_{\rm post}^2 / \sigma_{\rm prior}^2$, where $\sigma_{\rm post}$ is the posterior width reported in~\cref{sec:results}.
-This evaluates to at most $1\%$ for $\MWH$, $\bW$, and $\ZW$ in the fiducial model, so any double-counting with~\citetalias{Riess_2021} is negligible.
+This evaluates to at most 1 per cent for $\MWH$, $\bW$, and $\ZW$ in the baseline model, so any double-counting with~\citetalias{Riess_2021} is negligible.
 Following~\citetalias{Riess_2021}, we sample the zero-point offset $\deltapi$ from a normal prior.
 Similarly, the intrinsic scatters $\sigma_{\rm int}^{\rm C22}$ and $\sigma_{\rm int}^{\rm C27}$ are each sampled independently from a truncated normal prior.

-For the $i$\textsuperscript{th} \ac{MW} Cepheid, the distance $d_i$ is drawn from a Galactic disk prior that models Cepheids as tracing a thin disk.
+For the $i$\textsuperscript{th} \ac{MW} Cepheid, the distance $d_i$ is drawn from a Galactic disc prior that models Cepheids as tracing a thin disc.
 The joint density over position $(d,\, \ell,\, b)$ is